nebtex/menshend/README.md

 ## RoadMap

-at the moment we will be focused on fix small issues, and make the software stable, development of major features  are freeze till we can rewrite the codebase with [omniql](https://github.com/omniql/omniql)
+at the moment we will be focused on fix small issues, and make the software more stable, development of major features  are freeze till we can rewrite the codebase with [omniql](https://github.com/omniql/omniql)

-after this future plans consist on:
+some of the planned  futures are:

 * natively support tls and acme
 * add javascript resolver